TORONTO (AP) — The worst had passed, it seemed, and the United States and Iran no longer appeared poised at the edge of war.

 But 27 seconds before Trump’s tweet, commercial flight trackers had lost contact with a Ukrainian International Airlines jet that had just taken off from Tehran’s main airport.
-On board were 176 people, including 138 passengers on their way to Canada and at least 63 Canadian citizens and 11 Ukrainians.
+On board were 176 people, including 138 passengers on their way to Canada, 57 Canadian citizens and 11 Ukrainians.
 The plane, which never made a mayday call, slammed moments later into the ground.

 Everyone on board died.
 They were students, newlyweds, doctors and parents.
 The youngest was a 1-year-old girl, Kurdia Molani, who was flying back home with her parents to the Toronto suburb of Ajax.

 By late Thursday, Western leaders said Iran had most likely shot down the jetliner with a surface-to-air missile — probably by accident.
 Iran announced Saturday that its military “unintentionally” shot down the jetliner, blaming “human error.”